LogicMachineEMBS/Zigbee-Modbus-Relay/README.md

 Device will attempt to connect to the ZigBee network after turning on (24VDC power should be connected).
 Short press on reset button resets device.
 Long press on reset button (about 4 seconds) until the LED starts flashing performs a complete reset of ZigBee settings.
-Modbus ID, baudrate and parity can only be set via ZigBee parameters, so it's mandatory to connect it to a ZigBee network first.
+The default Modbus settings are: ID 66, baud rate 9600, and 'no parity'.
+To change these parameters, the device must be connected to a Zigbee network, and the values must be updated through Zigbee parameters.

 ## Project built